html2rss/html2rss-web/README.md

 That _feed config_ goes into the file `feeds.yml`.\
 Check out the [`example` feed config](https://github.com/html2rss/html2rss-web/blob/master/config/feeds.yml#L9).

-Please refer to [html2rss' README for a description of _the feed config and its options_](https://github.com/html2rss/html2rss#the-feed-config-and-its-options). html2rss-web is just a small web application that depends on html2rss.
+Please refer to [html2rss' README for a description of _the feed config and its options_](https://github.com/html2rss/html2rss#the-feed-config-and-its-options). html2rss-web is just a small web application that builds on html2rss.

 ## Versioning and releases